 She's still around, but since Nella gained the confidence to tell The Nostalgia Chick that she was going too far with the abuse, Elisa unwillingly filled the abused best friend role.

 In Demo Reel, Rebecca Stone unknowingly is the Replacement Goldfish for director Donnie, replacing his dead actress mom.
 They have the same Raven Hair, Ivory Skin, the same issues with the industry and she keeps getting roles in his movies where the original dies, but the remake makes them survive or come back to life in ways that don't make sense.

 Danielle in Danny Phantom was created as an imperfect clone of the main character (not only physically younger and female, but with an unstable body).
 She was a stepping stone on the way to creating a perfected clone and, when she found out, turned into a Tykebomb.

 Odd spin: In Transformers: Beast Wars, Megatron had a habit of making replacement Dinobots.
 An organic one was made after he defected to the good guys and the transmetal Dinobot II after his Heroic Sacrifice.
 Megatron seemed pleased with these clones (Dinobot II was basically his second in command), except when they followed their template's footsteps a little too closely.

-In The Venture Brothers, the accident-prone titular brothers have killed themselves numerous times, only to be replaced by identical clones (with their memories implanted) every time, a major plot point at the beginning of the second season.
+In The Venture Bros., the accident-prone titular brothers have killed themselves numerous times, only to be replaced by identical clones (with their memories implanted) every time, a major plot point at the beginning of the second season.
 Sociopath Dr. Venture seems to think this is no big deal.